oomek/attractplus/Layouts.md

    * `time` - Get the number of millseconds that the layout has been showing.
    * `mouse_pointer` 🔶 When set to true mouse pointer will be visible.

+Member Functions:

+   * `redraw()` 🔶 Adds the ability to process tick() and redraw the screen during computationally intensive loops in transition and signal callbacks.
+     DO NOT call this function inside tick() callback.
+It will result in an infinite loop and the frontend will crash.

 Notes:

    * The actual rotation of the layout can be determined using the following